 The Mall was converted to full pedestrian strip as traffic was closed off in 1976.
 And with conversion and over the years came some interesting features that are now synonymous with Rundle Mall.
 Take them away and there will some loss in identity.

-The two balls, one on top of the others in front of David Jones is the most prominent feature and an excellent landmark for people to meet.
+The two balls, one on top of the other in front of David Jones is the most prominent feature and an excellent landmark for people to meet.
 Why two steel balls and why on top of each other?
 I don’ think it matters.

 Finally not statues or sculptures but buskers.
 Adults to young children, veterans to newbies that turn up each day to entertain the crowd and they add life to the Mall.
 International buskers turn up during “Mad March” adding more variety and colour.